ChrisWhealy/geo_server/README.md

 ##  Response

-The client will receive a JSON array containing zero or more instances of a city object.
+The client will then receive a JSON array containing zero or more instances of a city object.
 An example city object is shown below:

     {
       "name": "London",